Notice of Deficiency

 This term matters because not all IRS correspondence has the same weight.
 A general IRS Notice might ask for information or explain a change.
 A notice of deficiency is more formal and directly tied to the IRS position that additional tax is due.

 It also matters because readers often hear the phrase without understanding that it belongs to a specific deficiency-and-dispute stage rather than to ordinary filing mechanics.
+IRS and Tax Court materials also treat it as the notice that starts the deadline for petitioning the U.S. Tax Court.

 Where It Appears in a Real Tax Workflow

 A notice of deficiency appears after the taxpayer has already filed a return and the IRS has reviewed the account or reporting information.
 It often follows a dispute over income, deductions, credits, or reporting and sits later in the workflow than a generic mismatch concern.
+It can also appear after a Substitute for Return path when the taxpayer did not file.

 Practical Example